docker-hy/docker-hy.github.io/part1.md

       6b1bb01b3a3b: Download complete
       43a98c187399: Download complete

 Images are composed of different layers that are downloaded in parallel to speed up the download.

-We can tag images locally if we wish, for example `docker tag ubuntu:16.04 ubuntu:xenial`
+We can also tag images locally for convenience, for example `docker tag ubuntu:16.04 ubuntu:xenial` creates the tag `ubuntu:xenial` which refers to `ubuntu:16.04`.

-But actually tagging is also a way to "rename" the image: `docker tag ubuntu:16.04 fav_distro:xenial`

-Check `docker images` to see what has happened.
+Tagging is also a way to "rename" images.
+Run `docker tag ubuntu:16.04 fav_distro:xenial` and check `docker images` to see what effects the command had.

-Now we can create a new container with `uptime` as the command by saying `docker run fav_distro:xenial uptime`
+We can now create a new Ubuntu container and execute the `uptime` command by running `docker run fav_distro:xenial uptime`

 > Mac/win only: Notice how the uptime is the uptime of your moby virtual machine.

-We'll look more into the ubuntu image in part 3.
+We'll look more into the Ubuntu image in part 3.

 ### Running and stopping containers

 Let's run a container in the background

 `docker run -d --name looper ubuntu:16.04 sh -c 'while true; do date; sleep 1; done'`